Astrolab

 Astrolab, Inc., officially Venturi Astrolab Inc., is a private American aerospace company based in Hawthorne, California, that designs and develops robotic mobility systems for planetary exploration.
 Jaret B. Matthews, an aerospace engineer, founded Astrolab in January, 2020.

 Astrolab develops commercial planetary surface mobility vehicles specialized in surface logistics for the Moon and Mars, with its flagship rover platform, the Flexible Logistics and Exploration (FLEX) rover, aimed at enabling scalable surface operations and infrastructure development.
 The company was awarded a contract to develop NASA's Lunar Terrain Vehicle in 2024.
-Astrolab will send their first rover to the Moon in 2025 on the Astrobotic Griffin 1 mission.
+Astrolab planned to send their first rover to the Moon in 2025 on the Astrobotic Griffin 1 mission.

 History

 Astrolab was co-founded by Jaret Matthews, a former engineer at NASA's Jet Propulsion Laboratory (JPL) and SpaceX, who envisioned a reusable, modular mobility system to support human and robotic activity beyond Earth.
 Co-led by Chief Engineer Rius Billing, the team includes former staff from NASA, SpaceX, Tesla, and other major aerospace firms.
 In 2021, the company moved into its Hawthorne headquarters, near SpaceX, and began terrestrial field testing of its rover platforms.
 The company exited stealth in March 2022 and secured a contract in 2023 for the first commercial FLEX rover mission, scheduled to be delivered to the Moon as early as December 2026 aboard a SpaceX Starship.
 In April 2024, NASA awarded Astrolab a contract under the Lunar Terrain Vehicle Services (LTVS) program to advance lunar mobility for future Artemis missions.